-The PSU Plan for senior management provides for annual grants of performance-based phantom share units which vest at the end of three years, are settled solely in cash, and are tied to performance-based vesting criteria.
+The PSU Plan for senior management provides for grants of performance-based phantom share units which vest at the end of three years, are settled solely in cash, and are tied to performance-based vesting criteria.

-The Compensation Committee administers the PSU Plan in compliance with applicable laws and subject to the approval of the Board of Directors for certain matters.
+The Compensation Committee administers the PSU Plan in compliance with applicable laws and subject to the approval of the Board for certain matters.

-The Compensation Committee determines, subject to the approval of the Board of Directors, the number of PSUs to be granted, and to which Participants, under the PSU Plan.
-PSUs granted to a Participant are credited to the Participant's PSU account.
-The vesting schedule for PSUs is three years and is set out in the agreement between the Corporation and the Participant under which the PSU is granted (the "Grant Agreement").
-Each PSU granted gives the Participant the right to receive, with respect to each such PSU that vests in accordance with the terms of the grant, an amount in cash equal to the market value of one Common Share at the third anniversary of the date of grant, at the time, in the manner and subject to the restrictions set out in the PSU Plan and the Grant Agreement.
-The PSUs are subject to performance-based vesting criteria based upon an increase in earnings per share over the three year period.
-PSUs become 100% vested at cumulative 10% growth in earnings per share over the three year period, increasing in stages to 200% vesting at cumulative 8% growth in earnings per share over such period and decreasing in stages to 80% vesting at cumulative 9% growth for PSUs issued in 2010).
-As at December 31, 2012 if the PSUs issued and outstanding were to vest, at 100% vesting, 457,858 PSUs would become vested and at 200% vesting, 915,716 PSUs would become vested.
+The Compensation Committee determines, subject to the approval of the Board, the number of PSUs to be granted, and to which participants, under the PSU Plan.
+PSUs granted to a participant are credited to the participant's PSU account.
+The vesting schedule for PSUs is three years and is set out in the agreement between the Corporation and the participant under which the PSU is granted (the "Grant Agreement").
+Each PSU granted gives the participant the right to receive, with respect to each such PSU that vests in accordance with the terms of the grant, an amount in cash equal to the market value of one Common Share at the third anniversary of the date of grant, at the time, in the manner and subject to the restrictions set out in the PSU Plan and the Grant Agreement.
+The PSUs are subject to performance-based vesting criteria determined by the Compensation Committee at the time of grant.
+As at December 31, 2014 if the PSUs issued and outstanding were to vest, at 100% vesting, 194,281 PSUs would become vested and at 200% vesting, 388,561 PSUs would become vested.

-Where a Participant's employment is terminated by the Corporation for cause all PSUs in the Participant's account, whether vested or not, will be forfeited.
+Where a participant's employment is terminated by the Corporation for cause, all PSUs in the participant's account, whether vested or not, will be forfeited.
 Subject to the discretion of the Corporation, where a Participant's employment is terminated by the Corporation without cause, PSUs in the Participant's account that have not vested will vest on a pro rata basis, based on the Participant's length of employment during the relevant vesting period, provided any applicable corporate performance criteria are satisfied.
-If an employee resigns before the vesting period has elapsed none of the participant's PSU's vest.
+If an employee resigns before the vesting period has elapsed none of the participant's PSUs will vest.